-Private Regulation of Insider Trading in the Shadow of Lax Public Enforcement (and a Strong Neighbor): Evidence from Canadian Firms
+Private Regulation of Insider Trading in the Shadow of Lax Public Enforcement: Evidence from Canadian Firms

 Anita I. Anand